Board Games for Dark Nights

 This is an interesting co-operative horror game designed for up to four players, though it can be adapted to suit a few more or less.
 Players play Taoist monks who have to protect their village from enchantment by the dreaded Wu-Feng, lord of Hell, and his ghastly legions.
 Yikes!

-This one was nominated for several Golden Geek Awards in 2009, including “Most Innovative Board Game” and “Best Gamers’ Board Game”.
-More info and to buy it, go here.
+This one was nominated for several Golden Geek Awards, including “Most Innovative Board Game” and “Best Gamers’ Board Game”.
+More info and to buy it on Amazon, click here ->

 Last Night on Earth